nextest-rs/nextest/internal-docs/releasing.md

 ## Overview

-The nextest workspace consists of a set of crates, each independently version.
+The nextest workspace consists of a set of crates, each independently versioned.
 Releases are managed in a somewhat distributed way, with part of the process being managed by GitHub Actions runners and part of the process done locally.

 ## I. Prepare releases